Astra Krotoszyn: Golden Era

-The swimming section which existed until 1975, produced successful athletes: Urszula Janasówna, Bogdan Olszewski, Wladyslaw Kruślak, Czeslaw Robinski, Maciej Sroczynski, Czeslaw Płóciennik, Edward Tomczak, John Malecki.
+The swimming section which existed until 1975, produced successful athletes: Urszula Janasówna, Bogdan Olszewski, Wladysław Kruślak, Czesław Robiński, Maciej Sroczyński, Czesław Płóciennik, Edward Tomczak, Jan Małecki.
 They were country and association record holders.
 The Olympian Ryszard Żugaj began his career at Astra.

 Top places in the interprovincial league were achieved by the volleyball players, basketball players and boxers.
 In recent years Victus Astra table tennis players reached the second division, and were recently transferred to KS Krotosz.
 In the last decade the football team played in the third tier between 1996 and 2002, which was made possible by the substantial support of the Mechanical Equipment Factory and several other local entrepreneurs.
-The team consisted of many famous players: Adam Grad, Thomas Szajkowski, Arkadiusz Żaglewski, Peter Kasprzyk and Remi Wojtczak, a few joined the ranks of other higher league clubs: Dariusz Reyer, Christopher Gościniak, Richard Tomczak.
+The team consisted of many famous players: Adam Grad, Tomasz Szajkowski, Arkadiusz Żaglewski, Piotr Kasprzyk and Remigiusz Wojtczak, a few joined the ranks of other higher league clubs: Dariusz Reyer, Krzysztof Gościniak, Ryszard Tomczak.
 The team travelled all over the country.